iAyoubEng/home-made-3-bit-Flash-ADC/README.md

 # home-made-3-bit-Flash-ADC
 A discrete 3-bit Flash ADC designed using seven analog comparators and a resistor ladder.
-An Arduino Uno performs the thermometer-code-to-binary encoding and drives an SSD1306 OLED display.
+An Arduino Uno performs the logic for 8:3 Priorety Encoder and drives an SSD1306 OLED display.

 ## Features